Valdecy/pyBibX/README.md

 * Metaknowledge (http://www.networkslab.org/metaknowledge)
 - a) Github: https://github.com/UWNETLAB/metaknowledge
 - b) Paper: McILROY-YOUNG, R.; McLEVEY, J.; ANDERSON, J. (2015).
 Metaknowledge: Open Source Software for Social Networks, Bibliometrics, and Sociology of Knowledge Research.

+And to all the people that helped to improve or correct the code.
+Thank you very much!

+* Fabio Ribeiro von Glehn (29.DECEMBER.2022) - UFG - Federal University of Goias (Brazil)